webethics/code-snippet-nest/readme.md

-## The node.js snippets
+## The nest.js microservice snippet

-This nest.js snippet has included the api-gateway , auth, users, and project microservises crud operations.
+This nest.js microservice snippet has included the api-gateway , auth, users, and project microservises crud operations.

 ### api-gateway